Request Information About the Program

 Ready to Start Your Application?

 Students are encouraged to begin thinking about and researching possible thesis topics during the first year of study.
-Before the beginning of the second year of study (or at some point after the completion of 18 credit hours), the student who chooses the thesis option asks a professor to direct the thesis.
+During the second semester, students will take ENGL 7618 Thesis Prep in order to prepare for the thesis project.
+Students will ask a professor to direct the thesis.
 The subject matter of the thesis should be within the professor’s field(s) of expertise.
 For crucial information on the thesis and its electronic formatting, students should consult the College of Graduate Studies ETD web site.
 The professor and the student should discuss the significance and viability of the thesis topic, and at the beginning of the second year of full-time study (or after the completion of 18 credit hours) the student submits a Thesis Prospectus Form to the thesis committee for approval.

 In addition to this form from the College of Graduate Studies, the student should submit a prospectus of a minimum of 500 words detailing his or her planned subject; this prospectus should also include a separate bibliography (a working bibliography) of primary and secondary sources used for the thesis.
-The prospectus will then be forwarded to the Department Chair or Director of Graduate Studies for approval.
-A copy will also go to the Graduate Office (for information and not screening).
-In consideration of the tight schedule outlined below, students are urged to complete at least 3 thesis hours before the semester in which they plan to finish and defend the thesis.
+The prospectus will then be forwarded to the Director of Graduate Studies for approval.
 During the first term of taking 3 thesis hours the student will make substantial progress on the thesis in order to be able to complete the thesis in time to submit it by the deadline of the term when the student plans to graduate.

 With an eye on the deadlines, the student and director devise a timetable for completion of the thesis.